-or finding ways to connect with your Mandarin-speaking friend?
-Whatever your reasons are for learning basic Chinese expressions, CLI has your back.
-To help you get started, we have compiled a list of commonly searched basic words in Chinese!
+Are you considering visiting China or finding ways to connect with Mandarin-speaking friends?
+Whatever your reasons for learning basic Chinese expressions, CLI has your back.
+To help you get started, we have compiled a list of the commonly searched basic words in Chinese!

 1. How do you say ‘Hello’ in Chinese?

 This is probably the most used Chinese phrase.
 In Chinese, 你 (nǐ) means ‘you’, and 好 (hǎo) means ‘good’.
 A slight variation of this greeting is 你好吗?, which translates to mean “How are you?”

 2. How do you say ‘Thank you’ in Chinese?

 Giving thanks in Chinese is easy, just say 谢谢 (xièxie).
 If you are saying thanks to your teacher, boss or an older person, you can say 谢谢您 (xièxie nín) to show respect towards them. 您 (nín) is the respectful form of 你 (nǐ) which means ‘you’.

 3. How do you say ‘I love you’ in Chinese?

 爱 (ài) is the word for love in Chinese.
 Just like in English, it can be used in various situations, from expressing love to your partner, family members, or just to express that you really like something.
 For example, I love ice cream = 我爱冰淇淋 (wǒ ài bīngqílín).